Cannabis and Alzheimer’s Treatment

 - The activation of support cells in the brain called microglia

 Over time, neurofibrillary tangles from degenerated axons (the long projections from nerves that transmit electrical impulses) form webs.
-These dense misfolded webs form at the junction of nerves called synapses, thus preventing communication from one nerve to another.
-In this manner, there is a functional decrease in the amount of available Acetylcholine, the neurotransmitter that is chronically deficient in Alzheimer’s.
+These dense misfolded webs form at the junction of nerves called synapses, preventing communication between nerves.
+This reduces the amount of available acetylcholine, the neurotransmitter chronically deficient in Alzheimer’s.

-The Science Behind Cannabinoid Action on the Alzheimer’s Patient:
+The Science Behind Weed and Alzheimer’s

 Central to this adaptive process is the critical presence of CB2 receptors on microglia.
 These vital support cells act as scavengers for the nervous system and clear out inflammatory debris.
-CB2 receptor activation on microglial cells initiates a cascade of events that potentiates beta amyloid removal as well as reducing nerve inflammation.
-Please note carefully the concept of cannabis medicines restoring cellular balance by mitigating oxidative stress will be revisited again ad nauseum as this mechanism is central to to the concept of cannabinoid rescue.
+CB2 receptor activation on microglial cells initiates a cascade of events that potentiates beta-amyloid removal and reduces nerve inflammation.
+Such a cascade of benefits might be achievable through marijuana.

-How Cannabis Can Help Alzheimer's Patients
+Cannabis and Alzheimer's – Understanding Patients

-- You go to grab your car keys, but are told you don’t drive
+- You go to grab your car keys but are told you don’t drive

-- You want to take your dog for a walk, but are told you don’t have a dog
+- You want to take your dog for a walk but are told you don’t have a dog

 - Everyone telling you what to do is just annoying and undignifying